BIPN162/BIPN162.github.io/readme.md

 * Write and edit Python code, particularly in Jupyter Notebooks
 * Develop hypotheses specific to big data environments in neuroscience
 * Design a big data experiment and excavate data from open sources
+* Integrate data from multiple datasets to answer a biological question

 <hr>